abeseler/DbDeploy/README.md

 This is a simple database migration tool that can be used to manage database schema changes.
 It currently supports PostgreSQL and MSSQL.

-## Container

-The container is available on [Docker Hub](https://hub.docker.com/r/abeseler/dbdeploy).

 ## Configuration

 The configuration can be done via command line arguments.
 The following arguments are available: